Article updated: May 09, 2022

 Hootsuite Streams are feeds that display the content from your connected social accounts.
 In Streams, you can monitor the activity across all your accounts and engage with your audience.
-Streams can display your own posts, as well as the engagement that they’re receiving.
+You can create streams to monitor your own posts and engagement, as well as social topics, trends, and profiles.

 For guidance and best practices on organizing streams and setting up the best streams for your business objectives, see Practice social listening and engagement with Streams.

 Before you begin using streams, you need to connect your social accounts.
 If you’re a team member in an organization, you should already have access to the organization’s profiles and don’t need to add them.
 See Add a social account to Hootsuite.

 The very first time you visit Streams , what you see will depend on your Hootsuite plan: